soldair/concurrent-seq-file/README.md

 ### notes

-job timeouts should be implmented on top of this module.
+job timeouts should be implemented on top of this module.